 Our current projects and outcomes

 Our research programs are multidisciplinary and focus on solving some of the big issues facing humanity today.
-We are aiming to discover groundbreaking solutions by creating the Grand Challenge projects and also incorporate expertise from disciplines across the University in a range of projects.
-These are listed below.
+We are aiming to discover groundbreaking solutions by creating the Grand Challenge, Frontier, Catalyst and Kickstarter projects; and by incorporating expertise from disciplines across the University in a range of research programs.